ignaciolinari/beyond-the-cutoff/README.md

 ### Data & Checkpoints Sync

 - Scripts in `scripts/` handle downloading, cleaning, and converting recent papers to JSONL; keep inputs in `data/raw/` and processed assets in `data/processed/`.
-- Use cloud storage (Drive, S3, Hugging Face Hub) to move LoRA/PEFT checkpoints trained on remote notebooks; document sync commands (e.g., `scripts/sync_checkpoints.py`, to be created).
+- Use cloud storage (Drive, S3, Hugging Face Hub) to move LoRA/PEFT checkpoints trained on remote notebooks.
+See `vintage/scripts/sync_checkpoints.py` for reference implementation.
 - Track versioning and quantization metadata inside each checkpoint to map evaluations back to the corresponding model.

 ## Roadmap